kasuladevivijay/ng-demo/README.md

 ## Directives

 There are basically two types of Directives

-- Structural : modify the structure of the DOM
+- Structural : modify the structure of the DOM, (*) will be used before the directive to identify the structural directives ex *ngIf

 - Attribute : modify the attribute of the DOM elements